AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/naming-elements.md

 ---
 # Name reports and elements

-Before you get started building in MBI, we want to share some of our secrets to success.
+Before you get started building in[!DNL MBI], we want to share some of our secrets to success.
 Knowing how to create metrics, filters, and so on is important, but all that work will be for naught if you cannot find what you need or if tHere is any ambiguity.

 ## Why is nomenclature important? {#why}

 The way you name your calculated columns, metrics, and reports dictates the ease in which different users can navigate through your [!DNL MBI] account.
 When naming these features, we like to keep in mind the three Cs:

 * **CLARITY** - So you can tell at a glance what a report is showing, what a metric does, and so on.
-* **CONSISTENCY** - So that you (and our support team!) can easily find and understand elements and reports in your account.
+* **CONSISTENCY** - So that you (and our support team) can easily find and understand elements and reports in your account.
 * **CREDIBILITY** - In order to inspire and empower other data-driven [!DNL MBI] users, you need to instill confidence in how they understand and use the data!

 Read on for our tried and true nomenclature tips!